uhm-descartes/ee643spring2024/morea/02-overview/reading-building-blocks.md

 Source coding is an important topic in information theory.
 But we will not dive deep into this topic in this course.

-## Channel Encoder and Channel Decoder
+## Channel encoder and channel decoder

 <figure style="text-align: center;">
   <img src="02-building-blocks-channel-coding.png" alt="Channel coding in a typical communication system" width="500">